Predicting Motivations of Actions by Leveraging Text: Introduction

-We propose to give computer vision systems access to many of the human experiences by mining the knowledge stored in massive amounts of text.
-Using state-of-the-art language models \cite{heafield2011kenlm} estimated on billions of webpages \cite{buck2014n}, we are able to acquire common knowledge about people's experiences, such as their interactions with objects, their environments, and their motivations.
-We model these signals from written language in concert with computer vision using a framework that, once trained on data from the crowd, deduces people's motivation in an image.
-While we are still a long way from incorporating theory of mind into a computer system, our experiments indicate that we are able to automatically predict motivations with some promising success.
+We propose to transfer knowledge from unlabeled text into visual classifiers in order to predict motivations.
+Using large-scale language models \cite{heafield2011kenlm} estimated on billions of web pages \cite{buck2014n}, we can acquire knowledge about people's experiences, such as their interactions with objects, their environments, and their motivations.
+We present an approach that integrates these signals from text with computer vision to better infer motivations.
+While we are still a long way from incorporating human experiences into a computer system, our experiments suggest that we can predict motivations with some success.
 By transferring knowledge acquired from text into computer vision, our results suggest that we can predict why a person is engaging in an action better than a simple vision only approach.

-This paper makes two principal contributions.
-First, we introduce the novel problem of inferring the motivations behind people's actions to the computer vision community.
-Since humans are able to reliably perform this task, we believe this is an interesting problem to work on and we will publicly release a new dataset to facilitate further research.
-Second, we propose to use common knowledge mined from the web to improve computer vision systems.
-Our results suggest that this knowledge transfer is beneficial for predicting human motivation.
-The remainder of this paper describes these contributions in detail.
-Section 2 introduces our model based on a factor graph with vision and written language potentials.
-Section 3 conducts several experiments designed to evaluate the performance of our framework.
-Finally, section 4 offers concluding remarks.
+The primary contribution of this paper is introducing the problem of predicting the motivations of actions to the computer vision community.
+Since humans are able to reliably perform this task, we believe that answering ``why'' for human actions is an interesting research problem to work on.
+Moreover, predicting motivations has several applications in understanding and forecasting actions.
+Our second contribution is to use knowledge mined from text on the web to improve computer vision systems.
+Our results suggest that this knowledge transfer may be beneficial for predicting human motivation.
+The remainder of this paper describes this approach in detail.
+Section 2 first reviews related work.
+Section 3 then introduces a new dataset for this task.
+Section 4 describes our model that uses a factor graph composed of visual classifiers and pairwise potentials estimated from text.
+Section 5 presents experiments to analyze the approaches to predict motivation.

-\subsection{Related Work}
+\section{Related Work}

 \textbf{Motivation in Vision:} Perhaps the most related to our paper is work that predicts the persuasive motivation of the photographer who captured an image \cite{persuasion}.
 However, our paper is different because we seek to infer the motivation of the person \emph{inside} the image, and not the motivation of the photographer.